Making Optical Scattering Standards

 After pouring the urethane into the molds, I placed the various castings into a vacuum chamber.
 We have a vacuum-desicator chamber, normally used to dry chemicals.

 According to specifications, the crystal clear should be fully cured after 48 hours.
 I found that 72 hours later, the urethane was not yet fully cured.
 When I first removed the castings from the molds, they were still quite gummy.
-24 hours after removing them from the molds, they fully hardened.
+24 hours after removing them from the molds, they hardened fully.
 I was able to machine the urethane in my milling machine with no trouble (see my USB-key page).

 While trying to de-mold the 1" diameter castings from the ceramic molds, I broke both of the cylindrical castings.
 The ceramic was originally quite porous, and can be broken by dropping it onto a hard surface.
 After the casting process, the ceramic was VERY hard.
 I finally smashed the ceramic molds apart by hitting them with the claw of a hammer, and caused the castings to fracture along the point of impact.